Embalming: Terms for embalmers

 An embalmer is someone who has been trained and qualified in the art and science of sanitization, presentation, and preservation of the human deceased.
 The term mortician is far more generic; it may refer to someone who is a funeral director, an embalmer, or just a person who prepares the deceased, with or without the formal qualification of an embalmer.
-Thus whilst all embalmers are morticians, many morticians are not embalmers and the terms are not intrinsically synonymous.
+Thus while all embalmers are morticians, many morticians are not embalmers and the terms are not intrinsically synonymous.

 Embalming training commonly involves formal study in anatomy, thanatology, chemistry, and specific embalming theory (to widely varied levels depending on the region of the world one lives in) combined with practical instruction in a mortuary with a resultant formal qualification granted after the passing of a final practical examination and acceptance into a recognized society of professional embalmers.
-The roles of a funeral director and embalmer are different, depending on the locals custom and licensing body for a region in which the funeral director and/or embalmer operate.
-A funeral director arranges for the final disposition of the deceased, and may or may not prepare the deceased, including embalming, for viewing (or other legal requirements).
+The roles of a funeral director and embalmer are different, depending on local customs and the licensing body of the region in which they both operate.
+A funeral director arranges for the final disposition of the deceased, and may or may not prepare the deceased (by embalming, preparing for viewing or other legal requirements).

 Legal requirements over who can practice vary geographically.
-Some regions or countries do not have specific requirements, whilst others have clear prohibitions.
+Some regions or countries do not have specific requirements, while others have clear prohibitions.
 In the United States, the title of an embalmer is largely based on the state in which they are licensed.
 Additionally, in many places, embalming is not done by specialist embalmers, but rather by doctors, medical technicians or laboratory technicians who, while they have the required anatomical or chemical knowledge, are not trained specialists in this field.
 Today, embalming is a common practice in North America, Australia, New Zealand, Britain and Ireland, while it is much less frequent in many parts of Europe; most modern countries have embalming available in some manner.